-Trump Often Picks Fights With Governors, But Americans Like Them More
+Coronavirus Latest: Trump's Fight With Governors Is One He Can't Win

 - Fight over "reopening" coming?
 Asked by Fox News' Chris Wallace about protesters demonstrating against Trump's own guidelines, Vice President Pence largely did not answer, but did say that "no one in America wants to reopen this country more than President Donald Trump" and that Trump is going to "find ways to encourage" governors to reopen their states again.

-- China calling: Trump swatted at China (again) during Saturday's briefing, saying he didn't believe China's death toll from coronavirus and said it's much higher than China has led on.
+- China calling: Trump swatted at China (again) during Saturday's briefing, saying he didn't believe China's death toll from the coronavirus and said it's much higher than China has led on.
 The Trump reelection campaign has also gone after presumptive Democratic nominee Joe Biden on China, saying if he were president China would "own" America.
 But the Biden campaign put together a video of times Trump has praised China, its leaders and their "transparency" during this pandemic.

 Donald Trump left our country unprepared and unprotected for the worst public health and economic crisis in our lifetime — and now we're paying the price. pic.twitter.com/aCxcqQqUqw— Joe Biden (@JoeBiden) April 18, 2020